- Title

 - Curatorial Notes

-This panel likely once formed part of a cenotaph marking the burial place of an individual of some importance given the paucity of wood in Egypt and the careful carving of the low-relief design and inscriptions.
-Inscribed across the top is the beginning of Qur’an, chapter 112.
-It belongs to a group of similar carved wood panels said to have been excavated at Fustat (Old Cairo).
+This panel likely once formed part of a cenotaph marking the burial place of an individual of some importance given the relative scarcity of wood in Egypt and the careful carving of the low-relief design and inscriptions.
+Written across the top is the beginning of Qur’an Sura Al-Ikhlas (112), a declaration of God’s unity.
+The panel belongs to a group of similar carved wood pieces said to have been excavated at Fustat (Old Cairo).
 All have the same diagonal crack, suggesting that they were discarded and stacked one atop the other, causing the matching fractures.